mrtwnklr/apprise-it-for-me/README.md

 To support another application you need to implement the mapping from the original notification request to the Apprise notification body.

-This mapping logic must be placed in a dedicated Python module under [application/converter/](application/converter/):
+This mapping logic must be placed in a dedicated Python module under [`./application/converter/`](application/converter/).

-* The module must have an unique name.
-  This name will be used as `{APPLICATION}` field in the api url ([see above](#common)).
-* The module must define a class.
-* The class name must be built from the module name and the suffix `Converter`.
-  The first character must be upper case.
-* The class must define a method named `get_apprise_data`.
-* The method must accept a [Flask request](https://flask.palletsprojects.com/en/2.2.x/api/#incoming-request-data) object.
-  Typically, the method would consume [`request.data`](https://flask.palletsprojects.com/en/2.2.x/api/#flask.Request.get_data) or [`request.json`](https://flask.palletsprojects.com/en/2.2.x/api/#flask.Request.get_json).
-* The method must return a filled Apprise POST request body (see <https://github.com/caronc/apprise-api#api-details>).

-See [application/converter/sample.py](application/converter/sample.py) for a minimal sample:
+See [`./application/converter/sample.py`](application/converter/sample.py) for a minimal sample:

 ```python
 from flask import current_app